alem355/lmru--tech/content/en/values/people.md

 * We prefer non-violent communication.
 * We discuss facts, not emotions or personality.
-* We are open to new ideas and support pluralism of opinion.
+* We are open to new ideas.

 #### Practices & rituals: